 The lack of poor Salesforce data quality may come from a variety of factors.
 Maybe your sales reps aren’t updating appropriately/sufficiently or you are unable to capture changes of your customers’ information.

-Schedule a 1-1 demo of the Ebsta Managed Packaged for Salesforce to see how to automatically log emails to the appropriate lead, contact, account, and opportunity records.
+Schedule a 1-1 demo of Ebsta for Salesforce to see how to automatically log emails to the appropriate lead, contact, account, and opportunity records.